akaTwiiX/thinClientSetup/README.md

     external: true # Import the existing network
 ```

-**Start:** Start the project independently using `docker-compose up -d` inside the project folder.
+**Start:** Start the project independently using `docker compose up -d` inside the project folder.
 It will be immediately reachable by the Nginx Proxy Manager.